Contributed By Webb Henderson

 The primary legislation that governs companies in New Zealand is the Companies Act 1993 (Companies Act).

-In addition, the NZX Main Board/Debt Market Listing Rules (Listing Rules), for issuers of listed securities, and industry-specific legislation (eg, for banks and insurers) add additional corporate governance requirements on top of the requirements of the Companies Act.
+In addition, the NZX Listing Rules (Listing Rules), for issuers of listed securities, and industry-specific legislation (eg, for banks and insurers) impose additional corporate governance requirements on top of the requirements of the Companies Act.
 Absent any such additional requirements, the corporate governance arrangements applicable to a company are reasonably flexible.
-A company may add to, negate or modify many (but not all) of the provisions of the Companies Act by adopting a constitution that sets out the rules by which the company will be governed.
+A company may add to, negate or modify many (but not all) of the governance provisions of the Companies Act by adopting a constitution that sets out the rules by which the company will be governed.

 This chapter will, unless otherwise indicated, describe the default position under the Companies Act.